mixxxdj/manual/source/chapters/installation.rst

 * A soundcard with 2 stereo audio outputs (4 mono output channels).
 If using a microphone, a sound card with direct monitoring is recommended.

-.. hint:: The equalizerss can be disabled to save CPU usage.
-Using this feature,
+.. hint:: The equalizers can be disabled in the :ref:`preferences-equalizers` Preferences
-          Mixxx can be used with an external mixer and a less powerful computer such as a netbook.
+          to save CPU usage.
+Using this feature, Mixxx can be used with an external mixer and a less powerful computer such as a netbook.

 Installation on Windows
 =======================